 When I talked about why you should be quitting social media, I focused purely on the time wasting aspect, and how these social networks kill our ability to focus and do deep work.

 However, it’s how our data is collected, used to profile us and ultimately sold to advertising companies what should worry us more.
 We had gladly handed out our lives to these companies with the excuse of being connected with each other.

 Even though privacy is usually not a concern for most people, an awakening process seems to be gaining traction among the general public.
 We are becoming more wary about who owns our data, and what they are doing with it.

 As a result, I foresee a paradigm shift in the world of social media.
 The social communities of the future will probably ask for a monthly fee instead of collecting our data to serve us ads.

 While that seems like an impossible scenario today, if you think about it, it makes perfect sense.
-I don’t use social media for my personal life (just to post content from my blog) but, if I found a social media platform that added value to my life, instead of using me as a product, I would gladly pay a small amount every month to use it.
+I don’t use social media but, if I found a social media platform that added value to my life, instead of using me as a product, I would gladly pay a small amount every month to use it.

 That paradigm shift is interesting because, instead of collecting social network accounts “just because you need to be there”, people will probably use just one social network.
 The one that adds something worthwhile to their lives.

 Did you know that, apart from the headlines, most news you read at any online newspaper are just creatively written ads?
 There are places where you pay to make your content appear on multiple newspapers.
 It’s a generalized practice.

 I have talked before about SEO, and how it influences our writing to the point of defining the structure of our posts, the length of sentences and even the words we choose.
 However, that’s just the tip of the iceberg.